 Bayern Munich opened up a nine-point lead over Borussia Dortmund at the top of the Bundesliga with a 4-1 win over SC Freiburg.
 Serge Gnabry scored one and assisted another as ‘Die Roten’s excellent form continued, with the champions-elect losing just two of their last 20 games in all competitions.

 The Bundesliga’s meanest defences combined to cancel each other out in a cagey first half.
-As expected, Bayern were able to dominate possession, but really struggled to test Mark Flekken in the hosts’ goal.
-Fresh from his first goal for the club before the international break, Tanguy Nianzou had the visitors’ best opening, but failed to direct his header on target from close range.
+As expected, Bayern was able to dominate possession but struggled to test Mark Flekken in the hosts’ goal.
+Fresh from his first goal for the club before the international break, Tanguy Nianzou had the visitors’ best opening but failed to direct his header on target from close range.

 Christian Streich’s men began to gain a foothold as the half progressed, but found an all-French Bayern defence difficult to breach.
 Roland Sallai wasted their best chance, after finding space inside the area his tame shot failed to stress Manuel Neuer.
 A surely robust HT team talk initially failed to make an impact, and Julian Nagelsmann’s frustration visibly grew as the defending champions continued to falter in front of goal.